-No. While there has been a significant amount of coverage in the media about the possible repeal of the estate tax, the fact is that the federal estate tax is very much in effect.
-In fact, not only does the federal estate tax still exist, but in May of 2005, Washington State enacted its own estate tax independent of the federal tax.
+No. As Mark Twain might have said, "Rumors of the death of the death tax have been greatly exaggerated."
+While there has been a significant amount of coverage in the media about the possible repeal of the estate tax, the fact is that the federal estate tax is very much in effect.
+In fact, not only does the federal estate tax still exist, but in May of 2005, Washington State enacted its own estate tax independent of the federal tax!